uri-yanover/4qbits/_posts/2022-01-07-big-tech-job-the-tradeoff.md

 a contested candidate.
 A corollary is - if you want to go into the Big Tech job market, do yourself a favor and LeetCode your way far enough to get several offers at once; this will make the compensation cog wheels spin your way.

 Right now Big Tech is one of the only options for a reasonably capable person not born to wealth to break the cost-of-living ceiling and to be able to afford living in a place that allows a good level of education for children.
+Current salary levels are high enough to allow some people to effectively retire in their 40s or 50s, and start a second career without a major risk of suddenly becoming poor in old age.

-This is especially salient when considering that the other trades that allow that -- most importantly, law and medicine -- mean having no work-life-balance and working essentially until the death of either the body or the mind -- whatever comes first.
+The above is especially salient when considering that the other trades that allow that -- most importantly, law and medicine -- mean having worse work-life-balance than in tech and working essentially until the death of either the body or the mind -- whatever comes first.

 ## Great career bost
 Working at Big Tech is today what used to be going to a great school a generation ago -- a marker of being "far enough" in the modern employment landscape to be a